C4KEW4LK/birdnet_display/README.md

 **Online Mode:**

-The online version shows the most recently detected unique birds, each with their confidence value as reported by BirdNET-Pi.
+The online version shows the most recently detected unique birds, each with their confidence value as reported by BirdNET-Go.

 ![Main Interface (Online)](images/main_interface_online.png)